-Great coffee, cool design and the occasional hipster beard.
-These are popular co-working places too.
+Third-wave coffee, cool design and the occasional hipster beard.

-- Budapest Baristas – My local cafe, great for coffees, chai and matcha lattes.
+- Budapest Baristas – My local cafe in the 5th district, great for coffees, chai and matcha lattes.
 Friendly staff and popular for co-working.

 - Madal Cafe – Great coffee, friendly service.
-Two locations in Budapest.
+Multiple locations across Budapest.